Discover other dashboards

 Looking for more marketing-related KPIs?
 Visit our CMO dashboard example.

 Tracks the percentage of leads that become paying customers.
-A higher conversion rate is generally better, indicating that your sales and marketing efforts are effective in converting leads into customers.
+A higher conversion rate is generally better, indicating that your sales and marketing efforts convert leads into customers.
+Implementing strategies for effective lead distribution can significantly improve these conversions by optimizing your lead flow.

 Formula: Conversion Rate = Number of Customers / Number of Leads